Coronavirus: Florida Reports 1st Deaths On East Coast; Event Cancellations Mount

 People who wish to see Pope Francis lead prayers in St. Peter's Square, a weekly event that regularly draws tens of thousands of worshipers, will need to content themselves with viewing him remotely on Sunday.

-The Holy See Press Office announced Saturday that the pontiff will lead the prayer from the Library of the Apostolic Palace — rather than from his usual window overlooking the square — and will live-stream the proceedings online rather than encourage visitors to gather at the Vatican.
+The Holy See Press Office announced Saturday that the pontiff will lead the prayer from the Library of the Apostolic Palace — rather than from his usual window overlooking the square — and will livestream the proceedings online rather than encourage visitors to gather at the Vatican.
 Officials say they will be carrying out his general audience Wednesday in a similar fashion.

 "These decisions are necessary in order to avoid the risk of the spread of COVID-19," said the Holy See, noting that the move was done at the request of Italian authorities.